Epinova/epinova-dxp-deployment/README.md

 [Expect status documentation](documentation/SyncDxpDbToAzure.md)

 ### Sync DXP blobs to Azure (Optimizely DXP) ###
-Task that export DXP blobs and restore it on Azure storage account container.
+Task that export DXP blobs and upload it on Azure storage account container.
 [Expect status documentation](documentation/SyncDxpBlobsToAzure.md)

 ## Setup scenarios ##
 More detailed description how you can setup and use these tasks in different scenarios.
 Both with YAML and manual setup.